 Add To Favorites

-Draw your weathervane on Crayola Color Explosion™ paper with the color-reveal markers.
-Outline your symbol and wind-direction arrows on the top half of the paper.
+Draw a weathervane on Crayola Color Explosion™ paper with the color-reveal markers.
+Outline the symbol and wind-direction arrows on the top half of the paper.
 The base of the weathervane goes below it, and contains the four wind-direction letters.
-Let your drawing dry before continuing.
+Let the drawing dry before continuing.

-To decorate your design, try different value techniques that are especially striking with Color Explosion.
+To decorate the design, try different value techniques that are especially striking with Color Explosion.
 Stipple for example is when an artist creates lots of separate little dots.
-You can change the effects of stippling by changing the size of the dots (press harder or lighter with the marker) and by spacing the dots close together or far apart.
+Change the effects of stippling by changing the size of the dots (press harder or lighter with the marker) and by spacing the dots close together or far apart.
 Experiment!

 Another neat design technique is called crosshatch.
 Draw parallel straight lines.
 Make diagonal lines going across.
 Draw some close together and others farther apart.
-You can also make different values by adding parallel lines that are perpendicular to these lines (overlapping them).
+Make different values by adding parallel lines that are perpendicular to these lines (overlapping them).
 Try different effects.

-Compare your American Folk Art with traditional examples.
-Display your art and explain what your symbol means.
+Students compare their American Folk Art with traditional examples.
+Display the art and explain what the symbol means.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step